 How Parental Health Affects a Baby

-All the ways in which a mother’s and father’s health and lifestyle choices impact a developing fetus and baby is still not fully understood.
-Researchers are uncovering more facts all the time about how the choices mom and dad make can impact how a baby develops and grows.
+All the ways in which a mother’s and father’s health and lifestyle choices impact a developing fetus and baby are still not fully understood.
+Researchers are uncovering more facts about how mom and dad’s choices can affect how a baby develops and grows.

 Parental Age and Cerebral Palsy

 Exactly how the various health choices and habits of parents influence the development of a fetus is not always understood.
-There are some very clear connections, though.
+There are some obvious connections, though.
 For instance, it is well-known from research that the age of the mother and father can affect the risk of cerebral palsy in the baby.

 These include miscarriages, multiple births, high blood pressure, gestational diabetes, and genetic mutations that impact brain development.
 An older couple is also more likely to use infertility procedures that can increase the risk of multiples and other risk factors.

-As with weight, the health of the mother has a strong relationship to the health of the fetus.
+As with weight, the mother’s health has a strong relationship to the health of the fetus.
 The father’s health may also have an impact, but much less so.
 In terms of cerebral palsy, infections in the mother are major risk factors.

-For example, a cervical abnormality increases the risk that the mother will have a placental complication that can harm the baby.
+For example, a cervical abnormality increases the mother’s risk of having a placental complication that can harm the baby.
 Other reproductive issues that increase the risk of cerebral palsy include endometriosis, cervical cancer, cysts, a cervix that opens too early, and malformations.

 Toxins and Environmental Factors

 While pregnant, the mother’s exposure to toxins is especially risky for the baby.
 Substances that can harm a developing fetus are known as teratogens.
 They include alcohol, heavy metals like lead and mercury, herbicides, pesticides, animal feces, raw and undercooked meats, and cigarette smoke.

 Socioeconomic Status of the Parents

-Some factors in parents’ lives can have far-reaching consequences that may not seem obvious, but which have been shown in research to increase the risk for cerebral palsy.
+Some factors in parents’ lives can have far-reaching consequences that may not seem obvious but which have been shown in research to increase the risk for cerebral palsy.
 One of these is socioeconomic status.

 Parental Health and Negligence

 Parents have a big responsibility to make the lifestyle and health choices that will give their children the best possible chance of being healthy.
 Doctors have responsibilities too.
-They are responsible for monitoring the health of the mother and the developing fetus and for taking appropriate and reasonable steps to prevent, identify, and treat the kinds of health problems that put the baby at risk.
+Doctors are responsible for monitoring the health of the mother and the developing fetus and for taking appropriate and reasonable steps to prevent, identify, and treat the kinds of health problems that put the baby at risk.